Takeaways from CNN’s presidential debate with Biden and Trump

 “I didn’t have sex with a porn star,” Trump said.

-Here are six takeaways from the CNN debate in Atlanta, moderated by Jake Tapper and Dana Bash:
+Here are 11 takeaways from the CNN debate in Atlanta, moderated by Jake Tapper and Dana Bash:

 Biden’s age problem just got a lot worse